hollali/e-store/README.md

  E-Commerce Website

-This is an e-commerce website built with Next.js, TypeScript,  Tailwind CSS, Shadow, Stripe for payments, and Sanity for content management.
+This is an e-commerce website built with Next.js, TypeScript,  Tailwind CSS, Shadow, Stripe or Paystack for payments, and Sanity for content management.
 Getting Started

 <img src="pic1.png"/>